Figuring out how much your education will cost can help you plan how to pay for it.

-- Your Money— financial literacy from the Canadian Bankers Association
+- Your Money: financial literacy from the Canadian Bankers Association

-Two students, two very different school costs.
+2 students, 2 very different school costs.

-Aaron is starting college in two months to study Environmental Sciences.
+Aaron is starting college in 2 months to study Environmental Sciences.
 He found a job for the summer where he’ll make decent money, but not nearly enough to cover all his expenses for his first year of school.
-He's planning to apply for student aid to cover part of his education and will work part-time through the school year to contribute to his costs.
+He’s planning to apply for student aid to cover part of his education and will work part-time through the school year to contribute to his costs.

 Jennifer is a 35-year-old single mother.
 She’s going back to school to upgrade her education and become a nurse.
-With two small children, she knows she can’t handle a part-time job plus school work.
+With 2 small children, she knows she can’t handle a part-time job plus school work.
 Because of her circumstances, she will apply to student aid to help fund most of her education.